zhnkevin/aws-security-compliance-agent-poc/README.md

 ## Architecture Overview

-This is a proof of concept AI agent meant to showcase how you can build the framework of an AI agent using AWS services.
+This is a proof of concept AI agent that I developed to understand building out an AI agent using AWS services.

 This project consists of two Lambda functions:
 - **Agent Lambda** (`agent.py`) — the main security & compliance chatbot